Dragons-Ire/40k-index-pdf-extractor/README.md

     - The "index.pdf" file to extract cards from
     - Space separated list of cards to extract.
 Can be page numbers or **exact** unit titles.
 Army rules, strategems and unit wargear are included automatically
     ###### Optional arguments:
     - -o: The file to save the extracted pdf to.
 Folder path can be included
+    - -e: Optional flag to extract the enhancements page
+    - -nw: Optional flag to disable extracting wargear pages
     - -a: Optional argument to specify army rules and strategem pages (space separated numbers).
 Use this if the army rules and strategems are not contained in the first 4 pages of the index
     - -v: Optional flag to override page extraction.
 Will extract only the page numbers specified
   ### Examples